Lack of transportation can prevent people from accessing the support they need.

 Gill visited Mission & Service partner Our Place Society for her meals every day.
 At one community meal, she met an outreach worker and inquired about making a meaningful change in her life.
 But making the changes she needed meant accessing programs in parts of the city she couldn’t easily get to without a bus pass.

 Too often, lack of transportation is a significant barrier that prevents people from accessing the support they need.
 It’s hard to keep appointments, go to school, or visit family and friends with no way to travel.
-High gas prices, the cost of a vehicle, availability of public transit, as well as a system that reaches job-rich areas are barriers to creating a better life.
+High gas prices, the cost of a vehicle, lack of public transit or a system that does not reach job-rich areas are barriers to creating a better life.

 In a recent study, Jeff Allen and Steven Farber, geographers at the University of Toronto, report that in Canada's eight largest cities, 5 percent of the total population are living in low-income households that are also situated in areas with low transit accessibility.
 “This totals nearly one million people who are at risk of transport poverty nation-wide,” they write.